fdalvi/NeuroX/README.md

 If you wish to manage your enviroment in other ways, a standard `requirements.txt` is also provided for use by `pip` directly.

-## Getting Started
+## Sample Code
-A Jupyter notebook with a complete example of extracting activations from BERT, training a toy task, extracting neurons and visualizing them is available in [examples/](examples/End to End Example.ipynb) for a quick introduction to the main functionality provided by this toolkit.
+A Jupyter notebook with a complete example of extracting activations from BERT, training a toy task, extracting neurons and visualizing them is available in the [examples](examples/End%20to%20End%20Example.ipynb) directory for a quick introduction to the main functionality provided by this toolkit.

-## Docs
+## Documentation
 [API Reference](https://neurox.qcri.org/docs/) contains an API reference for all of the functions exposed by this toolkit.
 Primarily, the toolkit's functionality is separated into several high-level components:

 - Extraction